 The biggest take home message about real estate open houses is this – It is really silly to think that a ready willing and able buyer is going pass up scheduling a showing with a Realtor on your property if they are really interested in seeing it!

 Folks don’t ever be foolish enough to believe that a buyer who is in the market to buy a home is going to say to themselves “if they don’t have an open house this weekend I am buying elsewhere!”
 Hard to believe right?
 That’s because it doesn’t work that way.
 Do real estate open houses sell homes?
 Hopefully by now you have figured out the answer is very rarely!

 - Is an open house a waste of time? by MSN Real Estate.
 Most of the opinions expressed say that real estate open houses do not work.

 - Realtors that think open house do work by Realtor Magazine.
 See some example of how to improve open house results if you do give it a go.

-About the author: The above Real Estate information on a Real Estate open house was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the author: The above Real Estate information on do Real Estate open houses work to sell homes was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at email@example.com or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 26+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 27+ Years.